 The only issue I have with my station is that my short path to all of Asia and China is blocked by a rather imposing foothill of the Tortolita mountains lurking about150 meters to the north and west outside my home.
 I try to work as many Asia stations as I can via long path but my signal may be weak, or not make it at all at times.
 Asia, please be patient with me and listen for a weak long path call from me.
 Luckily, all other directions are clear!

 If you hear me at the operating console of W7AAA pictured to the right (just kidding) please give me a shout.
 I would enjoy a QSO with you and receive a QSL card.
 Please save your postage - no postage needed for either domestic or DX.
-I'll be happy to you you a QSL card.
+I'll be happy to send you a QSL card (a self-addressed envelope is appreciated).

 That's all for now.
 I'll be listening for your call!
 I hope to meet you on-the-air!